Jan Christian Vestre: Personal life and education

-During summer of 2022, he entered a relationship with architect Viktoria Millentrup.
+During summer of 2022, he entered a relationship with German architect Viktoria Millentrup.
+In April 2025, he confirmed that that they had gotten engaged over Christmas 2024 and had intentions of getting married in the summer of 2026.

 Business career

 Vestre worked as a designer and manager in his family's furniture company, Vestre AS, and won an Entrepreneur of The Year award in 2019.

-He took over the leadership of his family’s furniture company at the age of 26, following the death of his father.
+He took over the leadership of his family's furniture company at the age of 26, following the death of his father.